GitHub-Creeper/coc-researches/CODE_OF_CONDUCT.md

 # Community Code of Conduct
-This repository is governed by the Mozilla team, so follow their guidelines Check out [MOZILLA_GUIDELINES.md](MOZILLA_GUIDELINES.md).
+This repository is governed by the Mozilla team, so follow their guidelines.
+Check out [MOZILLA_GUIDELINES.md](MOZILLA_GUIDELINES.md).
 This fork right here is just a research and experiment with my Code of Conduct
 Anyway, this project adopted two additional Code of Conduct.
 ____________________________________________________________________________________________
 This project has adopted the Cat Creeper's Open-Source Code of Conduct.